 Can I migrate from Magento to Shopify?

 Yes.
-Migrating from Magento to Shopify involves exporting your product catalogue, customer data and order history from Magento, then importing to Shopify via migration tools or a specialist agency.
+Migrating from Magento to Shopify involves exporting your product catalog, customer data and order history from Magento, then importing to Shopify via migration tools or a specialist agency.
 The critical SEO step is mapping all existing Magento URLs to their new Shopify equivalents and implementing 301 redirects to protect search rankings.
 Most mid-size stores complete a full Magento to Shopify migration in 6-12 weeks without data loss.
 For full step-by-step guidance, see our Magento to Shopify migration guide.